Manish-S-Patil/AR-project/QUICK_START.md

 ### 1. **Login to Application**
 - Go to: http://localhost:5173 (local) or https://ar-project-frontend.onrender.com
-- Use existing credentials or register new account
+- Use existing credentials or register new account with phone number

 ### 2. **Access Admin Panel**
 - Click "Admin Panel" button in dashboard